uwsampl/lastlayer/README.md

 Verilog can be interfaced and simulated with any other any other programming language that supports a C foreing function interface (FFI).
 LastLayer provides a mechanism to access with registers and memories in the design according to user specification.
-This mechanism is based on automatically generating a wrapper interface for these resources in similar fashion to what [SWIG](http://www.swig.org/) does for C and C++ programs.
+This mechanism is based on automatically generating a wrapper interface for these resources in a similar fashion to what [SWIG](http://www.swig.org/) does for C and C++ programs.
 Moreover, there is no special requirements on how close to completion the hardware design is for integrating it with other programming languages.
 One could integrate a desgin based on a simple logical gate or fully fledge hardware design such as a processor